gradio-app/groovy/README.md

 ### 📜 License
-Grompy is open-source under the [MIT License](https://github.com/abidlabs/grompy/blob/main/LICENSE).
+groovy is open-source under the [MIT License](https://github.com/abidlabs/groovy/blob/main/LICENSE).

 ---
-Contributions to increase coverage of the Python library that Grompy can transpile are welcome!
+Contributions to increase coverage of the Python library that groovy can transpile are welcome!
 We welcome AI-generated PRs if the rationale is clear to follow, PRs are not too large in scope, and tests are included.